 If you have added capped ceiling outlets to your home, they will be identified as large, white plastic disks, located in the ceiling.
 The disk covers the wiring rough-in and anchor for your own ceiling or pendant light fixtures.

-Introducing Minto Intelligence (MI), Minto Communities feature-rich smart home package, available in applicable communities.
+Minto Communities Smart Home Package includes a feature-rich smart home package, available in applicable communities.

 - Connects you to your thermostat